Frequently Asked Questions on Unicycling

 A-frame, available with either one or two chains.

 DM DMs are very sturdy and look good.
 The contour saddles are matched only by

 Semcycles for comfort, though DM straight saddles are an instrument of torture

 (some people apparently prefer them, it takes all sorts…).
 DM contour saddles

 also have front and back grab rails which do duty for holding on to, wheeling,

 catching while dismounting, but mostly taking all the knocks when dropped; my

 saddle is unscathed after a year’s abuse, though there’s no chrome left on the

 DM's giraffes are works of art with twin chains for real durability and no twist.
 The only complaint is that they're a bit heavy, but they're built to last.
 DM's classic design is the 5' to 8' convertible, where the frame has a 3' extension tube and a long set of chains.
-Written by Peter Lister (firstname.lastname@example.org).
-For further information contact DM directly.
+Peter Lister (firstname.lastname@example.org).

 Unicycle Factory The Unicycle Factory is your one stop source for custom cycles,